 I'm curious.
 How many people really aren't prepared for Valentine's Day?
-And how many single people shun the holiday completely?
+How many single people shun the holiday completely?
 Vote now in the poll below by clicking on the link you choose.

 With only six days to go, I'm getting a lot of questions about St. Valentine's Day.
 Where should we go?
 What should we do?
 What do I do with a gift that I bought in anticipation for February 14th now that we broke up?
 How do I honor a day of love when I'm not feeling very loving or lovable?
 And the most asked question of late: How do I meet someone before St. Valentine's Day?